Natale-F/Computer-Vision-on-World-of-Warcraft-s-images/README.md

 :-------------------------:|:-------------------------:
 <img src="https://wow.zamimg.com/uploads/screenshots/normal/427531-humain.jpg" width="500" height="400"> | <img src="https://wow.zamimg.com/uploads/screenshots/normal/438665-orc.jpg" width="500" height="400">

-The purpose of this project is to work and use some Data Sciences skills with a fun and personal subject, enjoy it !
+we can clearly distinguish differences between these characters as a human (skin colour, texture, face, ...).
+The purpose of this project is to work and use some Data Sciences skills with a fun and personal subject in order to allow an AI algorithm to identify these characteristics that we naturally distinguish, **to enjoy it !**

  # Main steps :
  - I **download a large dataset using Web Scraping** (character's images with their features, for example "Orc", "Horde", ...).